Monday, 19 November 2018

 When Susannah (known as Susan) was born in 1851 her father, Adolphus Hukins was aged 27; and her mother, Mary Ann Farley was aged 21.
 She was born in a place named Jamberoo near Kiama, on the south coast of New South Wales.

-Interestingly, my great grandmother was baptised Susannah Fullagar (the transcript recorded the spelling of Fullagar incorrectly) which were the christian and maiden names of her paternal Grandmother.
+Interestingly, my great grandmother was baptised Susannah Fullagar (the transcript has the surname recorded as Fallager, which is incorrect) which were the Christian and maiden names of her paternal Grandmother.

 This appears to have been a bit of a family tradition - incorporating maiden names into descendants' names.
 Susannah's oldest brother's second name - Crittenden - was also the maiden name of his paternal great grandmother.